Hoyle

 Dunsford (nee Guignard) Maria m.
 Henry Foster Pilkington (1st wife) Guignard/Dunsford

-Guignard (nee Guignard) Alexandre m.
+Guignard Alexandre m.
 Ida (Ranee) C Pilkington Guignard/Dunsford

 Jackson Frances Alice m.
 Leonard Foster Pilkington Guignard/Dunsford